bsilvar/bsilvar.github.io/README.md

 This page is hosted at [bsilvar.github.io](https://bsilvar.github.io/)

-As an assigmnet for CS-HU250, I have created this Github page
+As an assignment for CS-HU250, I have created this Github page